gmngmstr/CSELv2/Modifications.md

 - Modified variables to save the scoring report to the same location a the scoring engine to remove ghosting on the desktop
 - Made 'Write to Config' also run install.sh
 - Changed index to the location of the scoring engine and indexD to the location of the Desktop
+- Added an option to auto fill Desktop location and altered the manual input to only take user name
+- Added update period checker option

 ## List of modifications to payload
 - Fixed score totaler